 Then the fateful interview came: I loved the big island, Hilo, the campus, the students, the faculty, I clicked with everyone.
 Interview over and one of the faculty, Leon Hallacher, is taking me to the airport.
 I was very, very tired.
 As we say goodbye he turns to me and says “You are our top choice and I hope you want to come here.”
 And just like that, there it was: my “Rudy” moment.
 After he left I had to sit down: my face was flush, my heart racing, my body was tingling, and I felt a wave of pure euphoria wash over me that I had never felt before, and never since.
 The cheering masses were all in my head: my mentors, my friends, my fellow grad students, my family, my wife.
 And I was being carried along on a wave of pure joy.
 All I remember was calling my wife with the news then sitting on the plane for the next 6 hours with a huge smile on my face with my body floating cloud-like in my seat.
 So this was it.
 This was that time in my life when everything I had worked for climaxed in one culminating moment.
 I was going to be a marine biologist and live and work in Hawaii!!!
 I was actually getting paid to dive on coral reefs!
-I had achieved my dream and my parents were right: if it had been easy it would not have been worthwhile.
+I had achieved my dream and my parents were right: if it had not been easy it would not have been worthwhile.